 - Check all links – Nothing frustrates a visitor more than a dead link.
 You can check outgoing links with a free tool like Broken Link Checker.
 Be sure to also check for any broken internal links via your website’s administration panel and set up a “404” page that directs people if a page has been permanently moved.

 - Update information – Contact information is only one part of the info that should be up to date.
 Read all website pages to ensure they’re still current, like your advertising options/rates, company mission statement, product descriptions, or even facts in articles.
-Update or create a media page while you’re at it.
-In this age of online information gathering, people expect to find a media page.
+Update or create a media info page while you’re at it.
+In this age of online information gathering, people expect to find a media page with information about your company, who to contact for media enquiries, etc.

 - Reexamine keywords – Are your keywords still relevant?
 Have you been using them too much or too little?
 Are they in compliance with Google guidelines?
-Tools like Longtail Pro can do wonders for modernizing your keyword strategy.
+Tools like SEMRush can do wonders to modernize and optimize your keyword strategy.

 - Check for spammy content – Familiarize yourself with Google guidelines and clean up your site so you aren’t slammed at the next update.
-Polish your content, tag all advertising links “no follow”, and make sure there are no lingering “tricks” like keyword stuffing.
+Polish your content, tag all advertising links “no follow” and/or “sponsored”, and make sure there are no lingering “blackhat tricks” like keyword stuffing.
 Evaluate how much advertising you’re doing as well, especially banners.

 - Remove, replace or add blog plug-ins – If you are no longer using a blog plug-in, unplug it.
 Deactivating plug-ins will speed up your site load time and make it much easier to trouble-shoot incompatibility issues.
 Seek out the latest in plug-ins, avoiding those that don’t add function.
-Select plug-ins that will truly benefit your site, such as SEOPressor.
-If it’s time to kick it up a notch, check out our posts WordPress Blog Plugins That Pay for Themselves (Many Times Over) and Bring Visitors Back with WordPress Community Plugins.
+Select plug-ins that will truly benefit your site and its visitors.

 - Be social-friendly – There are tons of ways to make it easy for visitors to share your content on social media.
 For starters, make sure you include social sharing links on every page.
 Also include attractive images and use social sharing tools like SumoMe’s Image Sharer or Click to Tweet.

 - Test, tweak, then test again – Use Google analytics or a myriad of other free tools to check out how individual pages are performing.
 Tweak this and that, then check again later to see the results.
-Always check your most popular pages because it helps your visitors speak volumes about what they want (or don’t want) from you.
+Always check your most popular pages because they speak volumes about what your visitors want (or don’t want) from you.

 - Refresh affiliate programs – If you do any affiliate marketing at all, check the stat’s and income of each program and switch some out to keep it interesting.
 If you are a merchant who has an affiliate program, it’s a great time to design new banners and ask affiliates if they need anything from you.
 If you’d like to join an affiliate network, we recommend Share-A-Sale.
 For more information about starting or improving an affiliate program, check out How to Start an Affiliate Program for Your Canadian Business.